 Here lies one whose name is writ in water.

-Despite the tumultuous traffic outside the walls, you may want to spend a while here, despite its morbid nature.
-There is a pervading sense of peace and tranquility in this place.
+You may want to spend a while here, despite its morbid nature.
+And despite the tumultuous traffic just outside the walls, there is a pervading sense of peace and tranquility in this place.
 It’s bucolic and meditative thanks to the original English planners, and has kept this nature thanks the efforts of the (mainly expatriate) volunteers who maintain it.
 I recommend a donation in the box as you leave to maintain their efforts.

-While inside the walls of the cemetery, approach the last item in this tour: you will not have missed that towering above the lawn of the cemetery is the pyramid of Gaius Cestius.
+While inside the walls of the cemetery, you will not have missed that towering above the lawn of the cemetery is the pyramid of Gaius Cestius.
 Cestius was not an emperor, but a magistrate.
 He had heard tales of the magnificent pyramids of Egypt and decided that he wanted one as his tomb – the impending tombs of important Romans being among the things they valued most even while they lived – and paid for one to be built while he was alive.

 His architects didn’t know the precise proportions of an Egyptian pyramid, so when they constructed it from brick and concrete faced with marble, they set the base dimensions to be 100 Roman feet square at the base, but 125 Roman feet high.
 The result is that when it was finished in 12BC, they something that looks, well, a little bit pointy.